braposo/graphql-css/README.md

 }
 ```

-This will return `marginLeft: 24em, paddingTop: 32px`.
+This will return `{ marginLeft: "24em", paddingTop: "32px" }`.

 #### Using style variations (theming)

 One of the big advantages of CSS-in-GQL™ is that you can use the power of variables to build custom queries.
 In `graphql-css` that means that we can easily define variants (think themes) for specific components.

+Let's start with this style definition file:

 ```js
 const styles = {